Newsletter

 By default, this variable is commented out.

 I strongly advise uncommenting this line and appending your own IP address to the list.
+This ensures that you won't inadvertently block yourself from accessing the server.

 Receiving email alerts is a practice I consistently advocate for in all of my guides.